 If this service operation is invoked to subscribe for changes in status of the NSSAI validity time information, then the following inputs are required:

 - The S-NSSAIs, event to be subscribed.

+- Immediate reporting flag.

 If this service operation is invoked to subscribe to a notification for Network Slice Replacement, then the following inputs are required: